LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 </div>

 > [!TIP]
-> To participate in the Google Play test program, you need to join [this group](https://groups.google.com/g/raccoonforlemmy-tester)
-> with the email address you are going to use in the Play Store.
-This will add you to alpha testers, then you will be able
-> to enroll in the closed test program.

-> [!TIP]
 > On Obtainium, please make sure to check the "Include pre-releases" option: by doing so you will be
 > able to receive all alpha and beta builds automatically.